dgarske/wolfBoot-1/docs/API.md

 This exports the API function declarations, and the predefined values for the flags and tags stored together with the firmware images in the two partitions.

+The application only needs to compile the `src/libwolfboot.c`.
+If using external flash also `hal/[PLATFORM].c`.

 For more information about flash partitions, flags and states see [Flash partitions](flash_partitions.md).

 ## API